How to Apply

 Questions?
 Contact Us

-If after reviewing the information in this section you need technical assistance, please contact FINRA’s Gateway Business Application Support (GBAS) group at (800) 321-6273.
+If after reviewing the information in this section you need technical assistance, please contact the FINRA Support Center at (800) 321-6273.

 Please note: Although an Applicant firm may retain multiple consultants or attorneys it can only designate one agent to act on its behalf during the membership application process.
 Whether an attorney or consultant, the designated agent will receive copies of all correspondence with the application firm.